-1 As my friend Atkinson suggests, there was a similarity between the way in which Wellington used Graham and his left wing in the Victoric campaign, and the way in which Hill was employed on the right wing in the Orthez campaign.
-In each case the extreme outer flank of the enemy was turned, and all the rest of the line had to go back, stage after stage, in consequence.
+As my friend Atkinson suggests, there was a similarity between the way in which Wellington used Graham and his left wing in the Victoria campaign, and the way in which Hill was employed on the right wing In each case the extreme outer flank of the in the Orthez campaign. enemy was turned, and all the rest of the line had to go back, stage after stage, in consequence.